grin-compiler/grin/AbstractInterpretation.md

 #### Compile: Grin to Abstract Machine

-The basic idea is of abstract interpretation is to map each Grin variable to an abstract machine register which holds an abstract value.
+The basic idea of abstract interpretation is to map each Grin variable to an abstract machine register which holds an abstract value.
 An abstract value describes a value domain which can be interpreted as type.
 The abstract value supports only a single operation: `union`.
-This means it can only be extended and never can be shrinked.
+This means it can only be extended and never can be shrank.
 The abstract value can be extended by a constant value (e.g. simple type, node type, location) or another abstract value.

 The Grin memory operations (`store`, `update`, `fetch`) are altered to operate on the abstract machine's finite memory.